Aggravated Battery is treated as a physical crime or a violent physical crime.

-Many people don’t realize that these charges, which are considered can affect the rest of their life.
-A conviction with these charges will now be a part of your criminal history and will be seen when you try to rent a house, apply for a loan of any type, get a promotion at work, or try to obtain new employment.
+Many people don’t realize that these charges can affect the rest of your life.
+A conviction with these charges will be a part of your criminal history and will be seen when you try to rent a house, apply for a loan of any type, get a promotion at work, or try to obtain new employment.

 The State of Georgia (by legislature or court) refers to these crimes as Crimes Against the Person or Crimes Against People.

-Many Claims of Aggravated Battery are serious and no one should deminimize anyone’s experience.
+Many Claims of Aggravated Battery are serious and no one should minimize anyone’s experience.
 However, occasions arise where someone, in an argument, will call the police to solve a problem between the two of them, which almost always results in an arrest (even though it was just a misunderstanding between the parties).

-In all charges, any type of Aggravated Battery charge will involve striking someone, in any manner, and making contact (no matter how small, even a slap can be treated as a battery).
+In all charges, any type of Aggravated Battery charge will involve striking someone, in any manner, and making contact (no matter how small — even a slap can be treated as a battery).

-The Georgia legislature defines and evaluates a Aggravated Battery (O.C.G.A. § 16-5-24) as follows:
+The Georgia legislature defines and evaluates a Aggravated Battery as follows:

 Under this code section Aggravated Battery is a Felony.
 The general punishment for this charge involves one (1) to twenty (20) years in jail.
-The additional overall toll, or effect, that it carries involves more than just misdemeanor consequences however.
+The additional overall toll, or effect, that it carries involves more than just misdemeanor consequences, however.

 Those particular situations involve:

-- You are charged with the offense AND you are either a past or present spouse (husband and/or wife), are a parent of the same child, children, step parent or step child, foster parent or foster children;
+- You are charged with the offense AND you are either a past or present spouse (husband and/or wife), are a parent of the same child, children, stepparent or step child, foster parent or foster children;

-As former prosecutors, our criminal defense lawyers know and understand that the prosecution, or in almost every case – team of prosecutors, are highly skilled and trained to obtain and try to get a conviction on your case.
+As former prosecutors, our criminal defense lawyer team know and understand that the prosecution, or in almost every case – team of prosecutors, are highly skilled and trained to obtain and try to get a conviction on your case.

-Our offices have a 24 hour response line (404-445-8494) and someone is available to answer your call and help.
-Call us now for a free case evaluation.
+Our offices in Atlanta & nearby cities in Georgia have a 24-hour response line (404-445-8494) and someone is available to answer your call and help.
+Call us now for a FREE case evaluation.